TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-Detects the encoding of a file.
+Detect the encoding of a file.

 If no valid encoding is detected, [`Nst_EID_LATIN1`](c_api-encoding.md#nst_encodingid) is returned.
 No error is